Murali-Kalla/assignment2-Kalla/README.md

 ---

 ## Popular Food/Drinks
-The table below illustrates about the best food/Drinks in various parts in the world and their prices in dollars.
+The table below illustrates about the best food/Drinks in various parts in the world and their price in dollars.

 |Food/Drinks | Location  | Price($) |
 |------------| --------- | ----- |